SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.9.md

 When you opened a dashboard containing a parameter feed with a preset selection, in some cases, the indices of the selected items would not all be selected.

-#### DataMiner Cube - Visual Overview: Asterisk in shape text of an “Info” shape would not be replaced when the shape text contained more than just the asterisk \[ID_30534\]
+#### DataMiner Cube - Visual Overview: Asterisk in shape text of an 'Info' shape would not be replaced when the shape text contained more than just the asterisk \[ID_30534\]

 When the shape text of an “Info” shape contained more than just an asterisk (“\*”), in some cases, the asterisk would not be replaced with the information specified in the Info shape data field.

-#### DataMiner Cube - System Center: Clicking “Failover...” would incorrectly show the Failover configuration of the DMA to which you were connected \[ID_30535\]
+#### DataMiner Cube - System Center: Clicking 'Failover...' would incorrectly show the Failover configuration of the DMA to which you were connected \[ID_30535\]

 When, in the *Agents* section of *System Center*, you selected a DataMiner Agent and clicked *Failover* to check its Failover configuration, the *Failover Config* window would incorrectly always show the Failover configuration of the DataMiner Agent to which you were connected.